Written by: Greg Ellifritz

 Open your windows a little bit.
 Your windows shouldn’t be fully opened, because that makes it easy for an attacker to throw a firebomb into your car.
 They should be open a couple of inches so that you can better hear footsteps or a blacked-out vehicle approaching.

 Look around at a regular interval.
-Don’t be so focused on your report that you fail to scan your surroundings.
+Don’t be so focused on your report (or phone) that you fail to scan your surroundings.
 Set a regular break to look around.
-When I’m typing a report, I stop after every paragraph and look around my cruiser in a 360 degree scan.
-I also use the songs on the radio or my phone as a reminder to scan.
-After every single song ends, I take a few seconds to look around.
+When I typed a report, I stopped after every paragraph and looked around my cruiser in a 360 degree scan.
+I also used the songs on the radio or my phone as a reminder to scan.
+After every song ends, I took a few seconds to look around.